decentology/dappstarter-core/README.md

 ## Smart Contract

-`truffle compile` to compile contracts/*.sol files

-`truffle compile --reset` to force compile contracts/*.sol files
+`npm start` to install dependencies, compile contracts/*.sol files and deploy them

-`truffle test ./test/01-contract.js` to compile smart contracts and run test script (shortcut `npm run test`)

-`truffle migrate` to deploy smart contracts and regenerate dapp and server configuration files

-`truffle migrate --reset` to force deploy smart contracts and regenerate dapp and server configuration files

 ## Dapp

 Run the dapp in a separate terminal.
-You *must* run `truffle migrate` for dapp to see most recent smart contract changes.
+You *must* run `npm start` or `npm deploy` first for dapp to see most recent smart contract changes.

 `npm run dapp` runs the dapp on http://localhost:8000 using webpack dev server